 Today I am thinking about the direction one knits a sweater.
 It’s on my mind because I am near finished with a top down knitted cardigan and the process of knitting in that direction is not as familiar to me as knitting in the direction from the bottom to the neckline.
 Also, I hear knitters exclaiming how they would never consider knitting in the direction that they are not familiar with.
-Seems a bit closed minded to me.
+I wonder why.

 For years, in publications I followed, designers of knitwear wrote directions in a pretty prescribed formula.
 Typically, for a sweater, after gauges were knitted up and a secure knowledge of stitches to the inch, rows to the inch were known, knitters would be directed to start at the bottom edge of the back section, complete it and set it aside.
 Then, a knitter would knit one front side, reverse all shaping and knit the other front side and then finish by knitting the sleeves from the cuff up to the cap of the sleeve.
 I, myself have knitted sweaters in this bottom/up direction for pretty near thirty years.
 Not until I joined Ravelry and read some of the patterns and comments that were made there did I realize that knitwear designers of more recent times were designing sweaters to be knitted from the top down, starting at the neck’s edge, continuing in a downward direction from the yoke, shoulders, holding live stitches on each side for sleeves, and continuing to the hemline.
 The idea of knitting in this direction continues to feel different for me, however I am gaining experience in this construction.

 From my view, I see these advantages and disadvantages of each method.
 Here are some overarching comparisons:

 Top Down – no seams.
 Bottom Up – One knits in sections, therefore you need to sew them together in the end.